 Alexis Borisy has served as a chairperson of our board of directors since our founding in April 2015 and served as interim Chief Executive Officer of our company from January 2016 to February 2017.
-In 2022, Mr. Borisy co-founded IDRx, Inc., a biopharmaceutical company, and did the initial build through Borisy Labs Production, LLC.
-Mr. Borisy also co-founded Curie.Bio, a biotechnology investment firm, and has served as its chairman since March 2022.
-In 2022, Mr. Borisy also became a Director of Nextech Invest, a Swiss-based venture firm.
-From June 2019 to August 2021, Mr. Borisy served as Chief Executive Officer of EQRx, Inc., a biotechnology company, and since June 2019, Mr. Borisy has served as chairman of EQRx, Inc. From 2010 to June 2019, Mr. Borisy was a partner at Third Rock Ventures, a series of venture capital funds investing in life science companies.
-Mr. Borisy co-founded Blueprint Medicines Corporation, a biopharmaceutical company, and served as its interim Chief Executive Officer from 2013 to 2014 and has served as a member of its board of directors since 2011.
-Mr. Borisy also co-founded Foundation Medicine, Inc. and served as its interim Chief Executive Officer from 2009 to 2011 and served as a member of its board of directors from 2009 to July 2018, until its acquisition by Roche.
-In addition, during the past five years Mr. Borisy has served as a member of the board of directors of various other public companies, including Revolution Medicines, Inc., Magenta Therapeutics, Inc., Editas Medicine, Inc., Tango Therapeutics, and Opko Health, Inc., and private companies, including Celsius Therapeutics, Inc. Mr. Borisy received an A.B. in Chemistry from the University of Chicago and an A.M. in Chemistry and Chemical Biology from Harvard University.
-We believe Mr. Borisy's extensive experience as an executive of, and working with and serving on the boards of directors of, multiple biopharmaceutical and life sciences companies, his educational background and his experience working in the venture capital ind
+He is the co-founder and Chairman of Curie.
+Bio, a venture capital firm focused on helping entrepreneurial founders launch therapeutics companies.
+From June 2019 to August 2021, Mr. Borisy served as Chief Executive Officer of EQRx, Inc., a biotechnology company, and from June 2019 to November 2023, Mr. Borisy served as chairman of EQRx, Inc. From 2010 to June 2019, Mr. Borisy was a partner at Third Rock Ventures, a series of venture capital funds investing in life science companies.
+Mr. Borisy co-founded Blueprint Medicines Corporation, a biopharmaceutical company, and served as its Interim Chief Executive Officer from 2013 to 2014 and has served as a member of its board of directors since 2011.
+Mr. Borisy co-founded Foundation Medicine, Inc. and served as its Interim Chief Executive Officer from 2009 to 2011 and served as a member of its board of directors from 2009 to July 2018, until its acquisition by Roche.
+In addition, during the past five years, Mr. Borisy has served as a member of the board of directors of various public companies, including Revolution Medicines, Inc., Magenta Therapeutics, Inc., Editas Medicine, Inc. and Tango Therapeutics, and private companies including Celsius Therapeutics, Nextech Invest, Ltd., Ropirio Therapeutics, Inc. and Sesame Therapeutics, Inc. Mr. Borisy is the Chairman of the Board of Trustees of the Boston Museum of Science, and he previously served as Chairman of the National Venture Capital Association.
+Mr. Borisy received an A.B. in Chemistry from the University of Chicago and an A.M. in Chemistry and Chemical Biology from Harvard University.
+We believe Mr. Borisy's extensive experience as an executive of, and working with and serving on the boards of directors of, multiple biopharmaceutical and life sciences companies, his educational background and his experience working in the venture capital industry provide him with the qualifications and skills necessary to serve as a member of our board of directors.